mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-dds-elements.md

 The DdsCharField TagHelper is used to add a character field to the *Record*.
 The field must have been declared in the *Model* as a string with a [fixed length](/concepts/program-architecture/qsys-fixedtypes)

-The attribute `For` is required and its value is the qualified name of the field in the *Model*
+The attribute `For` is required and its value is the qualified name of the field in the *Model*.

+Markup example:
 ```html
 <div Row="4">
     <DdsCharField Col="27" For="CUSTREC.SFNAME" VirtualRowCol="7,27" PositionCursor="40" />
 </div>
 ```

+Model example:
 ```cs
 public class CUSTREC_Model : RecordModel
 {